squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/shortcodes/accordions.md

 ### `autoheight="false"`

 ```
-(boolean) Makes all panes the same height, based on the longest pane, to make animations smoother
+(boolean) Makes all panes the same height, based on the longest panel, to make animations smoother
 Default: false
 Requirement: Optional
 ```